Goca7/book-club-full-stack-project/README.md

 - Acceptance Criteria:

-  1. Users should have an "Want-to-read" button on each book detail page.
+  1. Users should have an "Want-to-read" button on book listing page and each book detail page.

   2. The system must store the list under the user's profile and be accessible at any time.